quailyquaily/APIs/susanoo/README.md

     },
     "result": {
       "response": {
-        "Json": null,
+        "json": null,
-        "Text": "To determine how many apples Lily has, we need to use the information provided:\n\n1.
+        "text": "To determine how many apples Lily has, we need to use the information provided:\n\n1.
 Lucy has 3 apples\n2.
 Lily has 2 more apples than Lucy\n\nWe can calculate this as follows:\nLily's apples = Lucy's apples + 2\nLily's apples = 3 + 2\nLily's apples = 5\n\nTherefore, Lily has 5 apples."
       }
     },
     "status": 3,